 If you are or your spouse is considering divorce, or if you have another family law issue, deciding to see a lawyer is difficult.
 People do not know what to expect, or what is expected of them.
 Following is a summary of the steps that may, or will, happen in your divorce or other family law matter.

-The Petition or other initial document contains certain required factual statements, and a “wish list” that spells out how you or your spouse wants the divorce to be resolved.
-People often get concerned about the wish list.
-The allegations in a Petition are no cause for alarm; simply because the other side is asking for something does not mean he or she will obtain that result.
+The Petition or other initial document contains certain required factual statements.
+It also states how you or your spouse wants the divorce to be resolved.
+People often get concerned about the allegations in the Petition.
+The allegations are no cause for alarm.
+Because the other side is asking for something does not mean he or she will obtain that result.

-Once the Petition or other document is served, the other side has to file a document in response to the initiating document, which is also filed with the court.
-In a divorce, the response will generally admit or deny the factual allegations of the Petition.
-It will also contain a response to the “wish list,” and sometimes may include a request for different kinds of relief.
+After the Petition or other document is served, the other side has to file a document in response to the initiating document, which is also filed with the court.
+In a divorce, the response will generally admit or deny the allegations of the Petition.
+It may also include a request for different kinds of relief.

 There are court filing fees for initiating and for responding to a divorce or modification action.